AMIRZADTP/nexus-attempt/README.md

 #### Configuration Files

-**`data.json`** - Initial Dataset
+**`data.json.example`** - Initial Dataset Template
-- Contains 449 book records for development
+- Contains 10 sample book records for development and demonstration
-- Includes titles, filenames, and metadata
+- Includes placeholder titles and filenames (anonymized for privacy)
-- Used by migration script to seed database
+- Copy to `data.json` and customize with your personal ebook data for local use
+- Full personal `data.json` should be gitignored for privacy; migration script uses `data.json`

 **`docker-compose.yml`** - Container Configuration
 - Defines PostgreSQL service configuration